njonsson/cape/README.markdown

 ### Configure Rake execution

-Cape lets you specify how Rake should be executed on the local computer and on remote computers.
+Cape lets you specify how Rake should be run on the local computer and on remote computers.
 But the default behavior is most likely just right for your needs:

 * It detects whether Bundler is installed on the computer
 * It detects whether the project uses Bundler to manage its dependencies
 * It runs Rake via Bundler if the above conditions are true; otherwise, it runs Rake directly

-Note that Cape statements must be executed within a `Cape` block.
+Note that Cape statements must be contained in a `Cape` block.

     # config/deploy.rb

     require 'cape'

-    # Configure Cape never to execute Rake via Bundler, neither locally nor
+    # Configure Cape never to run Rake via Bundler, neither locally nor remotely.
-    # remotely.
     Cape.local_rake_executable  = '/usr/bin/env rake'
     Cape.remote_rake_executable = '/usr/bin/env rake'